workadventure/workadventure/docs/maps/api-player.md

 Persisted variables can have a **Time to live** (TTL):

 The TTL (expressed in seconds) is the time after which the stored value will be destroyed.
-TTL cannot be set on transient variables.
+TTL can be set on persisted variables only.
+It cannot be set on transient variables.

 {.alert.alert-info}
 Depending on the server you are using, the server might itself decide of a maximum TTL for